 Oceanside gardeners have an unexpected bounty just lying outside their door.
 Gardeners in the interior have to pay for this gardening gold.
-I am talking about seaweed, long an ingredient in organic fertilizers.
-Composting seaweed for use as a home garden amendment is cheap and easy.
-You can harness seaweed garden nutrients alone or as part of a mixed compost pile.
+I'm talking about seaweed, long an ingredient in organic fertilizers.
+Composting seaweed for use as a home garden amendment is cheap and easy, and you can harness seaweed garden nutrients alone or as part of a mixed compost pile.

 Harvesting Seaweed Garden Nutrients

 Seaweed garden nutrients are relatively low in nitrogen and phosphorus but contain about 60 other trace elements, as well as fungal and disease preventatives.
 Using seaweed for compost improves soil consistency and increases water retention in sandy or grainy soils and may be used as a top or side dressing.
 That being said, some countries have rules regarding protection of the coastal environment, which may include the harvesting of seaweed.
 Therefore, you should check before harvesting seaweed as a soil amendment and follow these guidelines to maintain the marine ecosystem:

 - When using seaweed for compost, take only what you need and harvest either from below the tide mark or from the floating shallows.

 - Do not remove from the high tide line, as seaweed is a valuable erosion inhibitor and habitat for shore life.